seivan/SHAlert/README.md

 #import "SHAlert.h"
 ```

-Setup your storyboard using either the setOutletCollection and class names
+Setup your view controller in the storyboard to use 'SHViewControllerAlert' and connect the setOutletCollection and class names
-as user defined runtime variables on the outlets OR the descriptiive outlets themselves.
+as user defined runtime variables on the outlets OR the descriptive outlets themselves (no need for the run time variables then)

 pixate class names are such
 alert-background (view)